 As always we have done tons of research and have come up with a few that we highly suggest.

-This is a quality boot for $95.95 – $119.99.
+This is a quality boot is amazing.
 This is one of Redingtons most popular wading boots and I really like the construction, I like how its one piece of rubber from the toe to heel, it’s got ankle padding and a rubber toe cap.
 The soles come in felt or sticky rubber and both are stud compatible.
 This means you can screw in some studs to the soles kind of like spikes in golf shoes.
 The mesh panels make it great for drainage and fast drying.
 This is a semi lightweight boot with good construction and is a very good entry level boot unfortunately it doesn’t come in women’s or kids sizes.
 Free shipping.
-Redington goat head sole spikes are available at check out for $23.95.
-Click on the heading or image to purchase.
+Redington goat head sole spikes are available at check out Take a look.

-This is a comfortable and durable boot and for $119.00 it’s a great deal.
+This is a comfortable and durable boot and it’s a great deal.
 This boot has a rubber sole which has great grip and is stud compatible.
 It has a reinforced toe and ankle padding and it is quick drying.
 This is a great boot for the comfort and durability as well as style.
-This same boot also comes in felt bottoms only for $98.00, however the felt sole is not stud compatible.
+This same boot also comes in felt bottoms for a low cost, however the felt sole is not stud compatible.
 You really can’t beat the comfort and quality of this boot for the price and I really like that it’s also available in women’s and kids sizes.
 Free Shipping.
-Orvis posigrip studs are available at check out for 29.99.
-Click on the heading or image to purchase.
+Orvis posigrip studs are available at check out for a low price Take a look today…

 These boots are innovative with their OmniTrax Interchangeable Sole System.
 This system allows you to

 change the type of sole depending on the various conditions that you may encounter while fishing, it’s simple and easy to do.
 The boot itself is comfortable, lightweight and stylish.
 It’s made of hydrophobic materials, which relates to faster drying time (this helps to lessen the chance of spreading invasive species).
-The durability is amazing for the price, from around $140.00 to $160.00 depending on the types of soles you choose.
+The durability is amazing for the price you cant beat depending on the types of soles you choose.
 This makes sense for the beginner angler because you will only have to purchase one pair of boots and it will allow you to be able to adjust to different conditions.
 This is a fantastic boot and comes with two interchangeable soles, at purchase you can choose between felt and Kling-on rubber or Kling-on rubber and studded Kling-on.
 Although felt is probably the best sole for wading we suggest going with the Kling-on rubber and studded Kling-on, only because some states have banned felt due to the invasive species problem, and we are concerned about it as well.
 Korkers offer six additional soles to choose from as you progress in your journey.
 Unfortunately Korkers has not figured out that women and kids need wading boots too so the BuckSkin only comes in men’s sizes.
 We highly suggest this boot for the more serious angler, it has the ability to last and with the capability to adapt its a game changer.
-Click on the heading or image to purchase.
+Take a look today.

 Simms Headwaters Boots

 Simms is known for their quality boots, waders and accessories.
 Simms construction and durability are also known to be some of the best in the industry.
-For around $180.00 this lightweight, stable and well constructed boot comes with Vibram soles to provide a slip-resistant grip as well as felt soles.
+For this lightweight, stable and well constructed boot comes with Vibram soles to provide a slip-resistant grip as well as felt soles.
 The inner neoprene lining, which I think is a great idea, provides added cushion and comfort while hiking and wading.
 Although the boots do not come with Simms studs or cleats they are stud and cleat compatible.
-Studs come in a 20 pack for around $30.00 and cleats come in a 10 pack for around $30.00.
+Studs come in a 20 pack and cleats come in a 10 pack.
 (See studs and cleats below).
 This is a fantastic boot for the price and comes in all sizes for both men and women.
 Check out my friends @ Fish West to purchase these boots.